gavinmcfarland/writing-a-better-readme/README.md

 - How to use your library or an example
 - Advanced instructions or detailed documentation on how to configure your library
 - If your documentation is particular big or comlex, then consider adding a table of contents, or splitting your documnentation up

+### Describing Your Project

+Provide a brief summary of what your project does and how it does it.
+If it's an extension of an existing ecosystem let the user know, this will help them understand how to integrate your project into theirs.

 ### Explaining It's Usage